 We’re here to shed a bit of light on the cost of backpacking London, starting out with the Broke Backpacker end of the spectrum.

 On the budget end, you can expect to spend around $70-80 a day.
-For this amount, you’ll need to find a cheap hostel in London that also has free breakfast and a kitchen you can use.
+For this amount, you’ll need to find a good hostel in London that also has free breakfast and a kitchen you can use.
 Take a ride or two on the tube, but try to rely on your feet as much as possible.
 You’ll be taking advantage of the several free activities London has to offer and definitely won’t be having any fancy dinners or big nights out.

 London Parks